The Blue Nib Chapbook Contest #4-

 The Chap Books

 It is fair to say that the the first two chapbooks, from rounds one and two of the series have not been ignored.
 Chapbook 1 entered the UK Chapbook Chart and reached #9.
-Chapbook 2 did even better at #2.
-Thus proving the importance of the contest to emerging poets.
+Chapbook 2 did even better, peaking at #2 and thus proving the importance of the contest to emerging poets.

-If you wish to read work previously chosen by judges you can find the chapbooks already published in the Book Shop Here.
+If you wish to read work previously chosen by judges you can find Chapbooks I & II in the Book Shop.

 About the judge